grame-cncm/faustdoc/src/manual/syntax.md

 ### Constant Numerical Expressions

 Some language primitives (like `rdtable`, `rwtable`, `hslider` etc.) take constant numbers as some of their parameters.
 This is the case also for expressions using pattern matching techniques.
-Those numbers can be directly given in the code, but can also be computed by more complex expressions *which have to produce numbers at compile time*.
+Those numbers can be directly given in the code, but can also be computed by more complex expressions *which have to produce numbers known at compile time*.
 We will refer to them as [constant numerical expressions](#constant-numerical-expressions) in the documentation.

 ### Diagram Expressions